VojtechVavra/PingProgram-WPF/README.md

 # PingProgram-WPF
-Show ping number over all windows opened, if you click on the ping number it will click through it
 *4. 9.
 2020*
+Show ping number over all windows opened, if you click on the ping number it will click through it

+Usage:
-Usage - command line arguments (order doesnt matter):
+command line arguments (order doesnt matter):
-1. argument Y-position of showed ping number
+1. argument: Y-position of pinged value (default is 274)
-2. ip adress of server to ping - default is: 51.178.64.97 (which is WoW Wotlk Warmane server - realm Blackrock)
+2. argument: ip adress or name of server to ping - default is: 51.178.64.97 (which is WoW Wotlk Warmane server - realm Blackrock)

 [program name][pos-Y][ip address]
 ```cmd